 There are lots of different multifocal lenses available in the market, depending upon the manufacturer.
 In addition, each progressive lens has qualities that depend on the technology used in the production.
 Moreover, every brand separates its lenses into ranges: premium, medium and basic.

 If you are looking for the best progressive lenses design in Singapore, get in touch with Visio Optical.
 We have a wide variety of lenses from all the brands that are available in Singapore.

-And the best among the best is probably ZEISS SmarLife Individual progressive lenses.
-These lenses are tailor-made to the individual that ensure excellent wearer adaptation and great satisfaction.
+And at this time, the best among the best for progressive lenses is probably HOYA MySelf.
+Second place goes to ZEISS SmarLife Individual.
+Both lenses are tailor-made to the individual to ensure excellent adaptation and great satisfaction.

 The most adapted and personalized the progressive lenses are, the better the vision and visual performance will be.
 If you demand higher precision, bespoke design, and unparalleled quality for your progressive lenses, pay a visit to Visio Optical.

 We provide premium progressive lenses to people all over Singapore.
 We are a reputable shop that deals with the best progressive lenses design.